Explore solutions built for your industry

 Source: https://www1.nyc.gov/site/doh/index.page

-These grades are then posted both on the restaurant store front and on a pubic online database.
+These grades are then posted both on the restaurant storefront and on a public online database.

-Although the public may think otherwise, restaurants with a B rating is still safe to patronize.
+Although the public may think otherwise, restaurants with a B rating are still safe to patronize.
 The three most prevalent types of violation leading to a B grade are (in order):

 • Vermin infestation (rats, mice, insects)